fredritchie/heart_disease_prediction/Readme.md

 # Heart Disease Prediction Project

 This project focuses on predicting heart disease using machine learning techniques.
-The analysis is based on data obtained from Kaggle. [cite: 5]
+The analysis is based on data obtained from Kaggle.

 ## Data Preprocessing